-Gabriel Crespo, Equity for Children’s Program Manager, presented about the organization’s work in Latin America and the Caribbean, focusing on the many ways Equity’s research contributes to identifying and assessing child well-being and risks.
-His session, “Monitoring Urban Children’s Inequities: Two complementary Approaches”, focused on Equity for Children’s methodology for unpacking information to identify vulnerable children.
-Equity for Children analyzes available data from the national census and household surveys and disaggregates it across multiple dimensions including sex, age, and ethnicity.
+Gabriel Crespo, Equity for Children’s Associate Director, presented about the organization’s work in Latin America and the Caribbean, focusing on the many ways Equity’s research contributes to identifying and assessing child well-being and risks.
+His session, “Monitoring Urban Children’s Inequities: Two complementary Approaches”, focused on a methodology for unpacking data to identify vulnerable children.
+Equity for Children analyzes available data from national census and household surveys and disaggregates it across multiple dimensions including gender, age, and ethnicity.
 The resulting diagnoses about socio-economic inequities, particularly in Latin American cities, paves the way for recommendations to address the issues.

-Conference attendees expressed interest in Equity for Children’s “simple but effective” methodology for calculating habitat deprivations by analyzing three variables: Housing Conditions, Parents’ Education and Monetary Poverty (chart below).
+Conference attendees expressed interest in Equity for Children’s “simple but effective” methodology for calculating habitat deprivations by analyzing three variables: Housing Conditions, Parents’ Education and National Monetary Poverty threshold (chart below).

 Approximately a decade ago, the world officially became an urban planet, with more people living in urban areas than in rural.
 As of 2018, 55 percent of the world’s population – 4.2 billion inhabitants – lives in urban areas, and nearly a third of them are children.
 By 2030, approximately 60 percent of the global population – 5.2 billion people – is expected to live in urban areas.
 Around 95 percent of urban expansion in the coming decades will take place in the developing world.